Wheelock, Cheshire: Overview

 Before its bypass was opened, among lorry drivers Wheelock was notorious for a vicious little hill running from the Trent and Mersey Canal bridge up to a bridge crossing over the North Staffordshire Railway near the junction with Zan Drive, particularly when winter weather made the road icy.
 Zan Drive leads to a small industrial area named Zan Industrial Park.

 Wheelock is currently serviced by a number of local businesses.
-The village currently has one public house, The Cheshire Cheese, and four restaurants: a Chinese takeaway, a fish and chip shop, the Shampaan Indian restaurant (in the former Nags Head pub) and Barchetta Restaurant next to the canal.
+The village currently has one public house, The Cheshire Cheese, and three restaurants: a Chinese takeaway, the Shampaan Indian restaurant (in the former Nags Head pub) and Barchetta Restaurant next to the canal.

 The Commercial Hotel, formerly the largest public house in the village, is now a dog centre: a small shop from which basic groceries can be purchased, and a large pet food store where all manner of foods and treats can be bought for a variety of animals also service the community.

 Wheelock Hall Farm has converted their shop into a family day out.
 The business has been expanded to include an onsite café, and large play area for children.